pieaerts/pieaerts/_destinations/myanmar.md

 text-color: light
 ---

 For over a decade, I’ve been dreaming about visiting this place.
 About walking it’s streets, about meeting it’s people and about using my camera to capture it’s soul.
 10 years & 3 cancelled attempts later I finally made it and what I found was pure magic.
-These are a few of the moments &nbsp;I saw through my lens.&nbsp;
+These are a few of the moments  I saw through my lens.

-Thanks to [Visit Myanmar](http://myanmar.travel){: target="_blank"} for inviting us over and for showing us all corners of this amazing country.&nbsp;
+Thanks to [Visit Myanmar](http://myanmar.travel){: target="_blank"} for inviting us over and for showing us all corners of this amazing country.